Time tracking software: what's the main difference between tools?

 Following a recent EU ruling, all companies in the EU must now track employee working hours.
-But other than stressing that your time tracking system should be “objective, reliable and accessible”, there’s no official advice on how to set one up, let alone what to look out for.
+But other than stating your time tracking system should be “objective, reliable and accessible”, the EU hasn't provided any official advice on how to set one up – let alone what to look out for.

 For those new to time tracking software, a quick Google reveals it’s a bit of a minefield.
 There are a ton of different tools and it’s not immediately clear what the real difference is between them.
 To support your search, this article provides a broad overview of the main types of time tracking software currently on the market, and what to consider when making your decision.

 Whether a blessing or curse, there is no shortage of online time tracking solutions.
 But while their names may sound similar, these tools often perform a wild variety of functions.
 Finding the best fit for you depends on the level of time reporting sophistication you require and what you need time tracking for.
 Here’s a breakdown of the categories time tracking software falls under – starting with the most advanced and ending with the most basic.

 1. Automatic time tracking software

 While few tools actually offer it, automation has made its way to time tracking.
 Automatic time tracking apps record all the time you spend in different work apps, meetings, emails, calls, websites and locations for you while you work.
 They essentially produce a flawless digital memory of everything you work on.
 From a private timeline, employees can then click tracked activities to log them to their public timesheet – although some apps use AI to automate timesheet creation too.

 For those who find time tracking unproductive, inconvenient and frustrating, automatic time trackers are the ideal solution.
 By capturing every detail of your day, they are also the most accurate time tracking software currently available.
 Manual input is completely removed – you don’t have to manage timers or type notes – meaning employees can focus on productive work, and employers can remove the overhead and inaccuracies from their essential admin.